DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 3. Make sure you have changed your permalink Common Settings in Settings -> Permalinks away from "Default" to something else.
 I prefer using custom and then "/%year%/%month%/%postname%/" for the simplest possible URL slugs with the best performance.

 == Changelog ==

+= 2.1.6 =
+* Fixed a conflict with Mulit-site variable name

+= 2.1.5 =
+* Fixed Target URL Rotations
+* Fixed domain mapping and home_url in Multi-site
+* Fixed GeoRedirect for IPv6

 = 2.1.4 =
 * Fixed IP conflict with Flywheel